STEP 1 : Apply Online

 Students may submit an application at any time.
 Your application will be considered at the next admissions committee meeting.
-Shortlisted candidates will be invited to an admissions workshop held at OIST as part of the selection process.
+Shortlisted candidates will be invited to the next possible admissions workshop, held at OIST, as part of the selection process.
 If you prefer to attend a later admissions workshop, you may defer the invitation.

 STEP 2: Admissions Workshop

-To capture a glimpse of student life at OIST, you will be introduced to OIST research and teaching facilities, student support and accommodation, and the surrounding environs.
+To capture a glimpse of student life at OIST, you will be introduced to OIST research and teaching facilities, student support and accommodation, and the surrounding environment.
 You will have many opportunities to ask questions about the graduate program and life at OIST, and also, a social program to meet existing students and faculty members will be organized during the workshop.

-For those invited to attend the workshop, the travel costs will be paid by OIST, and accommodation and all meals will be provided at OIST.
-The workshop will comprise a minimum of three full days in Okinawa, with flexibility regarding additional time.
+For those invited to attend the workshop, the travel costs will be covered by the OIST Graduate School, and accommodation and all meals will be provided on campus.
+The workshop will comprise a minimum of two full days in Okinawa, with flexibility regarding additional time.

 After the Admissions Workshop, the Graduate Admissions Committee will make a final selection of applicants who will be offered a place in the graduate program.
 Successful and unsuccessful candidates will be notified within a week or two.
 The successful applicants must accept or decline within 30 days.
 The deadline for accepting or declining the offer may be extended by the Admissions Committee.